oiunun/Delphes_CEPC-test/README.md

 FastJet in Delphes_CEPC
 =======================

-In Delphes_CEPC, the ee-kt algorithm is used for jet-clustering.And provide Lepton/photon isolation before jet-clustering.
+In Delphes_CEPC, the ee-kt algorithm is used for jet-clustering.And provide Lepton/photon isolation before jet-clustering to avoide their involvement in JetFinder.

 card/delphes_card_CEPC_4th_ZH.tcl is an example, which is applicable to the ee -> ZH, Z ->\mu\mu process.
-Its purpose is to identify muon pairs from Z while avoiding their involvement in JetFinder.